Buttery (bread): Origin

-Legend has it that the buttery was made for the fishermen sailing from Aberdeen harbour.
+Legend has it that the rowie was made for the fishermen sailing from Aberdeen harbour.
 The theory is that they needed a bread that would not become stale during the two weeks or more that they were at sea.
 The high fat content meant the bread also provided an immediate energy source.

-Butteries are typically made from flour, butter, lard, salt, sugar and yeast.
+Rowies are typically made from flour, butter, lard, salt, sugar and yeast.
 However, concerns have been raised about major commercial producers swapping the traditional butter and lard mixture for palm oil.

 Serving

 Butteries are noted for their flaky texture and buttery taste, similar to that of a croissant, and slight saltiness.
-They are often toasted and served with jam or butter, or plain with tea, although the high fat content makes them extremely hot when toasted.
+They are often toasted and served with jam or butter, golden syrup or plain with tea, although the high fat content makes them extremely hot when toasted.

 As the alternative name of Aberdeen roll suggests, butteries are a speciality of Aberdeen but they are common throughout the Northeast of Scotland and are available worldwide.

 Articles in the Aberdeen Journal from early in the 19th century bemoan the increased use of lard in place of butter in traditional "butter rolls".
 In 1917 when restrictions were placed on the sale of bread owing to World War I, butteries were exempt, enabling Aberdeen bakers to continue to produce rowies.
 The exemption was rescinded a few months later but appeals were made on the grounds that butteries were an intrinsic "part of the food of the working classes in industrial centres."
 Aberdeen City Food Control Committee continued to challenge the validity of the restriction two years later in February 1919.

 In 2006 a buttery was offered for sale on eBay during a fund raising for the Royal Aberdeen Children's Hospital; the successful bidder, Enterprise Engineering, paid £620 for it.

 Radio and TV presenter Sir Terry Wogan once memorably described eating a buttery as like having a "mouth full of seaweed".